Lenrie Olatokunbo Aina

-Lenrie Olatokunbo Aina (born 20 December 1950) is a professor of Library and Information Science, and former National Librarian/Chief Executive Officer of the National Library of Nigeria (NLN) Abuja.
+Lenrie Olatokunbo Aina (born 20 December 1950) is a professor of Library and Information Science, and former National Librarian/CEO of the National Library of Nigeria (NLN) Abuja.

 Education

-Professor Aina obtained a bachelor's degree in chemistry from the University of Lagos, in 1974; a Postgraduate Diploma in Librarianship, from the University of Ibadan, in 1976 and an M.Phil.
-Information Science, City University, London,1980.
-In 1986, he bagged PhD in Library Studies, from the University of Ibadan, Ibadan.
+Aina obtained a bachelor's degree in chemistry from the University of Lagos in 1974, a postgraduate diploma in Librarianship from the University of Ibadan in 1976, and an M.Phil.
+Information Science from the City University, London, in 1980.
+In 1986, he earned a PhD in Library Studies from the University of Ibadan, Ibadan.

 Career

-Aina began his librarianship career at the University of Ibadan Library between 1976–1978.
-Aina earned a Professor of Library and Information Science at the University of Ilorin, Nigeria and the University of Botswana respectively.
-In addition, Professor Aina is the Pioneer Editor-in-Chief of the African Journal of Library, Archives and Information Science, the only library and information science journal in Africa covered by the World acclaimed Web of Science.
+Aina began his librarianship career at the University of Ibadan Library between 1976 and 1978.
+He was a Professor of Library and Information Science at the University of Ilorin, Nigeria and the University of Botswana respectively.

+He is the pioneer editor-in-chief of the African Journal of Library, Archives and Information Science, the only library and information science journal in Africa covered by the world-acclaimed Web of Science.
 His research interests span all areas of library and information science.
-This speaks of his versatility and grip on his chosen profession.